amobiz/json-regulator/README.md

 # json-regulator
-Manage conditional configurations by promoting and/or eliminating specific keys of a JSON value object.
+Manages conditional configurations by promoting and/or eliminating specific keys of a JSON value object.

 ## Install
 ``` bash